 RESIDENCE HALL AVAILABILITY: Northwestern University is undergoing a major renovation project involving all of the residence halls on the Evanston campus for the next several years.
 While CTD strives to provide space for all students who wish to reside with us on campus, available rooms may be limited, and will be provided on a first-come, first-served basis.
 Due to renovation schedules, residence halls in use may not have air conditioning.

 Students in Spectrum are required to bring a laptop or tablet with word processing software and the ability to connect to the Internet.
 Courses in these programs make frequent use of technology.
-A portable printer is helpful for students in writing and humanities courses.
 Some courses require a laptop (instead of a tablet).
 See course descriptions for details.

 Because of the short duration of our programs, neither CTD nor Northwestern University provides technical support, including e-mail or Internet accounts, for personal computers.
 Students are given access to the Northwestern Guest wireless network on campus after arrival and orientation.

 The goal of the CTD Summer Program is to foster intellectual and social growth in a safe and engaging environment.
 We take every reasonable step to ensure the safety of Spectrum students.
 Our trained faculty and staff provide clear conduct guidelines and careful supervision.
-On-campus, Spectrum students must be with a buddy any time they leave the residence hall.
 Off-campus, a CTD staff member always accompanies Spectrum students.
 Additionally, all students are coached in safety procedures, including using emergency phones on campus if necessary and dialing the emergency phone numbers printed on the back of student identification cards which students carry with them at all times.

 In order to maintain a safe and inviting learning environment, all Summer Program participants must adhere to the CTD Honor Code.
 The Honor Code establishes standards and expectations for student behavior and reflects CTD’s commitment to fostering character development, integrity and respect for diversity.